italia-opensource/awesome-italia-opensource/CONTRIBUTING.md

 1. Open `awesome/{companies,opensource,communities,digital-nomads}/data` directory
 2. Add a new JSON file for the new project (file name should be a slugified version of the project name)
-3. File content should respect the following format:
+3. File content should respect json rule
+4. Create PR on GitHub, the title should be `feat(type): added/updated Name`

+**ATTENTION** do not modify any README.md file.

 ## Json Rules